jhomola/jhomola.github.io/research.md

 Homola, Jonathan, Miguel M. Pereira, and Margit Tavits.
 Fixed Effects and Post-Treatment Bias in Legacy Studies. [[OSF Preprint]](https://osf.io/b945a/)

 Etchevarren Acquarone, Iris, and Jonathan Homola.
 Closer to You?
 Candidate Gender and Proximity Voting. *Work in progress*. [[Abstract]](http://jhomola.com/abstracts#etchevarren-acquarone-iris-and-jonathan-homola-closer-to-you-candidate-gender-and-proximity-voting)

-Homola, Jonathan, Connor Huff, Yui Nishimura, and Amorae Times.
-The Gendered Legacies of the US West and Military Enlistment Behavior. *Work in progress*. [[Abstract]](http://jhomola.com/abstracts#homola-jonathan-connor-huff-yui-nishimura-and-amorae-times-the-gendered-legacies-of-the-us-west-and-military-enlistment-behavior)

 Torres, Michelle, and Jonathan Homola.
 The Shades and Shapes of the Pink Wave: Visual Perspectives of the Women's March. *Work in progress*.